Douglas Eads Foster: City Council

 Foster was elected to the City Council in the 12th District over Clarence W. Horn in 1927 to represent the 12th District but was defeated for reelection in 1929 by Thomas W. Williams.

 A Republican, he opposed giving the city a monopoly on electrical power generation and distribution "on the grounds that private industry is entitled to share in such business."
 He was active in promoting the completion of the Third Street Tunnel.

-His term was marked by his rivalry with Dr. George Parrish, head of the city's Health Department, whom Foster accused of stepping outside his assigned powers in enforcing health standards on handlers of food and in assigning nurses to work with a private insurance company.
+His term was marked by his rivalry with George Parrish, head of the city's Health Department, whom Foster accused of stepping outside his assigned powers in enforcing health standards on handlers of food and in assigning nurses to work with a private insurance company.
 At one council meeting Foster said that the "asserted regularities in the administration of the health department constitute malfeasance in office," over which charge Parrish threatened to bring a libel action.
 Later Foster was branded an "obstructionist" in the matter of requiring food handlers, even small grocers, to be medically examined.
 The two men traded charges also about the use of city staff and automobiles in conducting political campaigns.

 Foster began a campaign against smoking by children when he proposed that "the sale of tobacco, cigarettes, cigarette papers and wrappers be prohibited within two blocks of any public school."
 A smoker himself, Foster later withdrew his suggestion because of concerns that it would be held illegal under the state constitution.